server-state/template-module/CONTRIBUTING.md

 We generally only accept contributions with well-documented code.
 This includes comments in the code, external files explaining certain aspects if necessary and so on.

-If you aren't good in English, that isn't a problem.
+If you aren't good at English, that isn't a problem.
 We'll be more than happy to provide any assistance necessary in a PR, as long as we understand what it's about.
 We will, however, not document your code for you, so please understand that we won't accept PRs where no effort was put into documenting the code.

 ### Automated testing